 The methods of insider threat control listed here can be used to form the basis for a program of insider threat management.

 External threats to source code are another area that requires attention.
-The threat of an outsider is still the greatest source of data theft with around 75% of cyberattacks being outsider-initiated.
+The threat of an outsider is still the greatest source of data theft with around 75% of breaches involved external actors.

 Outsider theft can be both malicious and occasionally accidental.
 Hacking groups such as the Indian group, Lords of Dharmaraja are known to target source code; Symantec’s code being an example of a victim of the group.